tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 Handover
 ++++++++

-The RRC model support UE mobility in CONNECTED mode by invoking X2-based handover procedure.
-The model is intra-EUTRAN and intra-frequency based on Section 10.1.2.1 of [TS36300]_.
+The RRC model supports UE mobility in CONNECTED mode by invoking the X2-based handover procedure.
+The model is intra-EUTRAN and intra-frequency, as based on Section 10.1.2.1 of [TS36300]_.

 This section focuses on the process of triggering a handover.
-The handover procedure itself is covered in Section :ref:`sec-x2`.
+The handover execution procedure itself is covered in Section :ref:`sec-x2`.

 There are two ways to trigger the handover procedure:

- - *explicitly* (or manually) triggered by the simulation program by scheduling an execution of the method ``LteEnbRrc::SendHandoverRequest ()``; or
+ - *explicitly* (or manually) triggered by the simulation program by scheduling an execution of the method ``LteEnbRrc::SendHandoverRequest``; or

  - *automatically* triggered by the eNodeB RRC entity based on UE measurements and according to the selected handover algorithm.

-Section :ref:`sec-x2-based-handover` of user documentation provides some examples on using both explicit and automatic handover triggers in simulation.
+Section :ref:`sec-x2-based-handover` of the User Documentation provides some examples on using both explicit and automatic handover triggers in simulation.
-The next subsection will take a closer look on the automatic method, by describing the design aspect of handover algorithm.
+The next subsection will take a closer look on the automatic method, by describing the design aspects of the handover algorithm interface and the available handover algorithms.

 .. _sec-handover-algorithm: